Nontrivial $t$-designs in polar spaces exist for all $t$: Introduction

 A \emph{$t$-$(v,k,\lambda)$ combinatorial design} (or just \emph{combinatorial $t$-design}) is a collection $Y$ of $k$-subsets of a $v$-set $V$ such that each $t$-subset of $V$ lies in exactly $\lambda$ members of $Y$.
 Teirlinck~\cite{Teirlinck} obtained the celebrated result that nontrivial combinatorial $t$-designs exist for all $t$.
 It is well known that combinatorics of sets can be regarded as the limiting case $q\to 1$ of combinatorics of vector spaces over a finite field $\FF_q$ with $q$ elements.
 Following Delsarte~\cite{Del1978} and Cameron~\cite{Cam1974}, a \emph{$t$-$(v,k,\lambda)$ design over $\FF_q$} is a collection $Y$ of $k$-dimensional subspaces (or $k$-spaces for short) of $\FF_q^v$ such that each $t$-dimensional subspace of $\FF_q^v$ lies in exactly $\lambda$ members of $Y$.
 It was shown in~\cite{FLV} that nontrivial $t$-$(v,k,\lambda)$ designs over $\FF_q$ exist for all~$t$ and $q$ if $k>12(t+1)$ and $v$ is sufficiently large enough.
 These designs can be seen as $q$-analogs of combinatorial designs of type $A_{v-1}$ since $\FF_q^v$ together with the action of the general linear group $\GL(v,q)$ is of this type.

 We look at $q$-analogs of combinatorial designs in finite vector spaces of type $\hermitianpol{2n-1}$, $\hermitianpol{2n}$, $B_n$, $C_n$, $D_n$, and $\elliptic{n+1}$ (using the notation of~\cite{Carter}).
-In all these cases, the space $V$ (defined over $\FF_{q^2}$ for $\hermitianpol{2n-1}$ and $\hermitianpol{2n}$) is equipped with a nondegenerate form and the relevant groups are $U(2n,q^2)$, $U(2n+1,q^2)$, $O(2n+1,q)$, $Sp(2n,q)$, $O^+(2n,q)$, and $O^-(2n+2,q)$, respectively.
+In all these cases, the space $V$ is equipped with a nondegenerate form and the relevant groups are $U(2n,q)$, $U(2n+1,q)$, $O(2n+1,q)$, $Sp(2n,q)$, $O^+(2n,q)$, and $O^-(2n+2,q)$, respectively, where $q$ is a square number in the case of $\hermitianpol{2n-1}$ and $\hermitianpol{2n}$.
 The chosen notation means that the maximal totally isotropic subspaces of $V$ have dimension $n$ (see Table~\ref{table:polarspaces}).
 A \emph{finite classical polar space} (or just \emph{polar space}) of \emph{rank}~$n$ is the collection of all totally isotropic subspaces with respect to a given form.
 We denote the polar spaces by the same symbol as the type of the underlying vector space.
-A \emph{$t$-$(n,k,\lambda)$ design in a polar space} $\cP$ of rank $n$ is a collection~$Y$ of $k$-dimensional totally isotropic subspaces of $\cP$ such that each $t$-dimensional totally isotropic subspace of $\cP$ lies in exactly $\lambda$ members of $Y$.
+A \emph{$t$-$(n,k,\lambda)$ design in a polar space} $\cP$ of rank~$n$ is a collection~$Y$ of $k$-dimensional totally isotropic subspaces of $\cP$ such that each $t$-dimensional totally isotropic subspace of $\cP$ lies in exactly $\lambda$ members of $Y$.

 A $1$-$(n,n,1)$ design in a polar space is also known as a \emph{spread}, whose existence question has been studied for decades, but is still not fully resolved (see~\cite[\S~7.4]{HirschfeldThas} for the current status).
 In~\cite{SW_Steiner} (see also~\cite[\S~3--4]{WeissPhD}), it was shown that nontrivial $t$-$(n,n,1)$ designs in polar spaces, also known as $t$-Steiner systems, do not exist except in some corner cases.
 According to~\cite[\S~5.3]{LansdownPhD}, De~Bruyn and Vanhove firstly announced the existence of a $2$-$(3,3,\lambda)$ design with $\lambda>1$ in the parabolic polar space $B_3$ for $q=3$ in conference presentations.
 Moreover, $2$-$(3,3,\lambda)$ designs with $\lambda>1$ in $B_3$ for $q=3,5,7,11$ were found in~\cite[\S~5.3]{LansdownPhD} (see also~\cite{BambergLansdownLee}).
-It was announced in a conference presentation that Kiermaier, Schmidt, and Wassermann found $2$-$(n,k,\lambda)$ designs in various polar spaces of small rank $n$ with $2<k\leq n$, $\lambda>1$, and $q=2,3$.
+In \cite{KiermaierSchmidtWassermann}, Kiermaier, Schmidt, and Wassermann found $2$-$(n,k,\lambda)$ designs in various polar spaces of small rank $n$ with $2<k\leq n$, $\lambda>1$, and $q=2,3$.
 No nontrivial $t$-$(n,k,\lambda)$ designs in polar spaces are presently known for $k<n$ and $t\geq 3$.

 We prove the following existence result.